michaeldgraham/neo4j-graphql-binding/README.md

   )
 }
 ```
 Next, use <code>buildNeo4jTypeDefs</code> in your server setup to generate those queries and mutations into your typeDefs and use the result in both your binding and your schema.
+Optionally, you can set to false either of the <code>query</code> or <code>mutation</code> boolean arguments in order to prevent generation.
 ```js
 import { GraphQLServer } from 'graphql-yoga';
 import { makeExecutableSchema } from 'graphql-tools';